 I will do my best to give you an overview of each of the pegs but when you are here ask me again as I will need to show you some of the options you have and its very dependent on the time of year and the water temperature, etc. Overall, there is no weed to speak of.
 We have crayfish but they are not a problem.
 Click the image and it will enlarge to full screen and you should be able to print them out.

-Peg 1 (The Monk) and 2 (Neville’s). – One of the most popular parts of the lake.
+Peg 1 and 2 – One of the most popular parts of the lake.
 This is due to the options you have and lake depths.
 In winter you have deep water as it’s the dam end.
 You have almost 5 meters at the deep end.
 You have silt in the lake bed at 85 meters and you will see them bubbling here.
 You also have from peg 1 the dam wall margins and the close margins as well as the far bank.
 Peg 2 has options short and medium in the bowl, and the far margins.
 The young pads are holding fish on the far margin quite a bit and there are some rocks just off the orange marker which produce well.
 Peg 2 holds the record for the most fish in one week which was over 100 but that was some years ago.
 It’s harder now.
 Consistent pegs all year and very popular with our regular anglers.

 Peg 1. you can see how nice the dam wall looks as it drops off.
 You can also see the near and far margin areas – how nicely they shelve up.